 Couples who work together are more satisfied with the results of their divorce than couples who cannot reach any agreement.
 Remember, the family court judge has no obligation to make either side happy.

 Even though it can be difficult to imagine working together with your former spouse, alternative dispute resolution techniques like mediation or arbitration can help couples negotiate with each other outside of the courtroom.
-At Ashby Law, our attorneys are trained in collaborative law, mediation techniques, and other dispute resolution methods, and use these skills to help divorcing couples decide on a fair and equitable divorce settlement.
+At Pacific Northwest Family Law, our attorneys are trained in collaborative law, mediation techniques, and other dispute resolution methods, and use these skills to help divorcing couples decide on a fair and equitable divorce settlement.

 To schedule your appointment with one of our experienced Washington divorce attorneys, or to learn more about your options when filing for divorce, contact us today by calling 509-572-3700.